snapshotmanager/boom-boot/README.md

 $ python setup.py bdist_rpm
 ```

+The rpm-build packages and python2 environment are required to
+build the package.

-On success an RPM package will be written to the `dist/` directory.
+On success a noarch RPM package will be written to the `dist/`
+directory.
+The built package contains the '/bin/boom' executable
+as well as the boom library package and submodules.

 Note that due to limitations in `setuptools` it is not possible for
 the packages built by this method to install the Grub2 integration